 Some MEDICINES MAY INTERACT with testosterone gel.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Corticosteroids (eg, prednisone) because they may increase the risk of testosterone gel's side effects
+- Corticosteroids (eg, prednisone) or corticotropin (ACTH) because they may increase the risk of testosterone gel's side effects

 - Anticoagulants (eg, warfarin) because the risk of their side effects may be increased by testosterone gel

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if testosterone gel may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.